TomasTobrman/VasaCraft/README.md

 # Included Resource Packs

+You are free to add more resource packs, but these will always be active for everyone on the server.

 - [Adventurer's Chest (Lootr)](https://www.curseforge.com/minecraft/texture-packs/adventurers-chest-lootr)
 - [Lopy's Create Style Sophisticated Backpacks](https://www.curseforge.com/minecraft/texture-packs/create-sophisticated-backpacks)
 - [VanillaTweaks](https://vanillatweaks.net/picker/resource-packs/)

 # Optional Client Mods

+The modpack archive contains an `optional` folder, from which you can move any of these mods into the `mods` folder.
+If you would like to install any other client mods, you are free to do so.

 - [BoccHUD](https://modrinth.com/mod/bocchud)
 - [Distant Horizons](https://modrinth.com/mod/distanthorizons)